fbrowther/Web-Scraping-Challenge/README.md

-## Important Note:
-Please click 'Get Latest Mars Data' button on the html webpage to load more recent data.

 # Web-Scraping-Challenge

 As a part of this project, a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Flask were to be build